-- 8.1.
-Applicants must submit their proposals in response to the topics published in the open call on the website www.defenceinnovationnetwork.com - 8.2.
-The application form is available on request at info@defenceinnovationnetwork.com.
-Completed proposals must be submitted by 5pm, 15 September 2023 to info@defenceinnovationnetwork.com. - 8.3.
-DIN can connect researchers looking for collaborators on request before the application closing date.
+8.1.
+Applicants must submit their proposals in response to the topics published in the open call on the website www.defenceinnovationnetwork.com

+8.2.
+Completed application must be submitted by 5 pm (AEST), 11 August 2025 to info@defenceinnovationnetwork.com.

+8.3.
+DIN and DSI can connect researchers looking for collaborators on request before the application closing date.